ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 .. figure:: instructor/create_test_run.png
    :alt: Create Test Run
    :align: center
+   :scale: 50%

-   Create test run modal with one exercise variant selected for each exercise group.
+   Create test run popup with one exercise variant selected for each exercise group.

 - When you start the test run, you conduct the exam similar to how a student would.
 You can create submissions for the different exercises and end the test run.
 - An instructor can also assess his test run submissions.
 To do this, you must have completed at least one test run.
 To navigate to the assessment screen of the test runs click |assess_test_runs|.